When you purchase through links on our site, we may earn an affiliate commission. Learn more...

 However, if you use all the recent interfaces like USB 3.0 or better you can achieve similar performance for both drive types.

 There are 2 factors that limit the transfer rates of internal drives:

 While an external SSD has 3 limiting factors:

 - The electronic interface converter in the enclosure

-A few years back, internal SSDs used to cost way higher than externals mainly because they were built with better materials and they had higher speeds but nowadays, with the more and more improved interfaces which can be used by the external drives the prices are reversed.
+A few years back, internal SSDs used to cost way higher than external ones mainly because they were built with better materials and had higher speeds.
+Nowadays, with the faster interfaces which can be used by external drives, the prices are reversed.

-You can get a decent 500GB internal SSD on Amazon with a starting price of $59.99(Without the discounts) while an external starts at $89.99.
-Considering how similar their performance has become over the past 5 years, it was only a matter of time for the external drives to get more expensive.
-No internal drives can match the portability that the external SSDs give to the user.
+Considering how similar their performance can become over the next years, it is only a matter of time before the external drives got even more expensive.
+No internal drives can match the portability that external SSDs offer.

 Who should buy an Internal SSD?